Trump says sending federal agents to more U.S. cities to fight violent crime | Politics

 Trump says sending federal agents to more U.S. cities to fight violent crime

-"Today I'm announcing a surge of federal law enforcement into American communities plagued by violent crime," said Trump.
+"Today I'm announcing a surge of federal law enforcement into American communities plagued by violent crime," Trump said.
 Trump said "we have no choice but to get involved" with a rising death toll in some major cities.

 "This bloodshed must end; this bloodshed will end," he said.
 The program involves deploying federal law enforcement agents to assist local police in combating what the Justice Department has described as a "surge" of violent crime.